 We therefore have a limited number of Assisted Places available each year and which can be of any value.
 In exceptional circumstances, they can be up to the full amount of the fees.
 The demand for Assisted Places is generally oversubscribed however, so we operate a fair and transparent system for those who wish to apply.

-For your son or daughter to be considered for an Assisted Place, you will need to complete a detailed Financial Circumstances Form which must be submitted to the Bursar in our Assisted Places Application Window which for September 2020 joiners opened on the first day of the Summer Term 2019 and will close on 17th January 2020.
+For your son or daughter to be considered for an Assisted Place, you will need to complete a detailed Financial Circumstances Form which must be submitted to the Bursar in our Assisted Places Application Window which for September 2020 joiners opened on the first day of the Summer Term 2019 and will close at the end of July 2020.
 In any given year, submitting an early application in the window is helpful to S. Anselm’s from an administrative point of view, though it does not confer any advantage to the applicant.

 S. Anselm’s accepts applications for Assisted Places outside of the Assisted Places Application Window but given the fact that Assisted Places are ordinarily oversubscribed, we cannot guarantee that we will be able to offer any form of Assisted Place outside of our usual application and assessment process.